INTENS-FI/intens/aks/README.md

 ## Docker images

+- Install Docker locally.
 - Create a container registry (ACR).
 It gets a public IP and DNS name, thus needs to be globally unique (most names in Azure only need to be unique within their resource group).
 Our charts etc. assume it is `intens.azurecr.io`.
 - Log in to ACR: `az acr login -n intens`.
-Just the short name without azurecr.io.
+Just the short name without `azurecr.io`.
-- Install Docker locally.
-- Build the simsvc base image by running `make` in the server directory.
+- Build the simsvc base image by running `make` in the `server` directory.
 Sorry, only Linux supported for now.
 - Push to ACR (`docker push intens.azurecr.io/simsvc`).
 This allows others to pull the image with `docker pull intens.azurecr.io/simsvc`, so they can build model images on it without having to build the base.
-- Build a model image, e.g., by running `docker build --build-arg model=mpt.py -t intens.azurecr.io/simsvc-mpt .` in the models directory.
+- Build a model image, e.g., by running `docker build --build-arg model=mpt.py -t intens.azurecr.io/simsvc-mpt models`.
 Push to ACR.

 ## Cluster setup